Wednesday, January 9, 2013

 - Add the flour mixture in 3 batches, beating at low speed between additions until just incorporated.

 - Lightly swirl the Nutella into the batter with a butter knife.
-Do not overmix.
+Do not over mix.

 - Bake the cake for about 1 hour and 15 minutes, until a toothpick inserted in the center comes out clean.